- Banking or other financial related tasks happen to be one of the most important things that we perform online.

 Another way Edge enforces heightened security is by running in a sandbox, which means the browser processes are practically sealed and kept of bounds of the computer’s file system and other internal elements.
 Plus, Edge will also protect you from dangerous extensions that you might end up downloading.

 That makes for the list of some of the most secure browsers to get along with your banking tasks.
-If you’re looking for fast, secure and privacy-oriented browser for your banking needs, out top pick would definitely be UR Browser.
+If you’re looking for a fast, secure and privacy-oriented browser for your banking needs, out top picks are definitely Opera and UR Browser.